bosth/bosth.github.io/content/pages/ads-b/index.md

 My geospatial analysis tool of choice is PostGIS, which has multidimensional geometry types and functions, but I had never really had cause to use them despite having coded support for additional dimensions when I developed [plpygis](https://plpygis.readthedocs.io/en/latest/).

 This article describes the process of getting free ADS-B data, loading it into PostgreSQL and then manipulating it with PostGIS and Python.
+Much (but not all!) of this was part of my FOSS4G 2023 talk "Aircraft trajectory analysis using PostGIS", which was recorded and made available by the organizers.

+{{< youtube id="gl7LMEPvAmo" title="Aircraft trajectory analysis using PostGIS" >}}

 ### Tools